BryanDamasceno/ReconForMe/README.md

 # ReconForMe

-## Passive recon and information gathering automation.
+## Active recon and information gathering automation.

-This script automates the use of some tools for the reconnaissance phase in a pentest using a domain.
+This script automates the use of some reconnaissance and scan tools for information gathering of a domain.

 You must have installed on your machine: